honeycombio/academy-browser-instrumentation-course/content-scripts/video-how-frontend-tracing-works.md

 **[Audio]** "Let's talk telemetry.
 Each type gives you a different lens into your application, and traces can solve problems you didn't know you could solve."

 **[Visual]** Trace: Honeycomb UI showing a full trace with frontend and backend spans.
 **[Audio]** "Traces can help you answer those questions.
 A trace is a complete record of a single interaction a user has with your application.
 Jo, a frontend developer who's working on Meminator—an app that generates memes—knows that, sometimes, when a user enters a phrase and clicks 'GO', they get a broken picture.
-With full-stack tracing, Jo can see exactly where her app crashes."
+With end-to-end tracing, Jo can see exactly where her app crashes."

 **[Visual]** Span anatomy breakdown: span ID, name, start time, duration, attributes like user.id and page URL.
 **[Audio]** "A span is one unit of work within that trace — like a click, a render, or an API call.
 Each span captures when it started, how long it took, and key context about what was happening."

 **[Visual]** Browser dev events labeled: click, document load, fetch.
 Mapping arrows to spans.
-**[Audio]** "When you instrument with the Honeycomb Web SDK, those familiar browser events are automatically transformed into spans using OpenTelemetry."
+**[Audio]** "When you use the Honeycomb Web SDK, those familiar browser events are automatically transformed into trace spans using OpenTelemetry."

 **[Visual]** Honeycomb trace view: click → documentLoad → fetch → backend.
-**[Audio]** "Those spans are linked together by context — and become a trace that tells a user's complete story, from a button click to the server's response."
+**[Audio]** "Those spans are linked together by context — and become a trace that tells a user's complete story."

 **[Visual]** JSON payload of telemetry: `name`, `startTime`, `endTime`, `attributes`.
 Side-by-side to span in Honeycomb.
 Note: We derive duration by subtracting `startTime` from `endTime`.
-**[Audio]** "Behind every span is raw telemetry data, exported as OTLP: JSON payloads with timestamps, field names, and context.
+**[Audio]** "Behind every span is raw telemetry data, exported as OTLP: JSON payloads with timestamps, named attributes, and context.
 Honeycomb turns that into a visual timeline you can search, filter, and explore."

 **[Visual]** Span detail panel showing structured telemetry attributes with user context.
 Go to View Events in Trace.
 **[Audio]** "This is why structured telemetry matters: instead of diving into browser DevTools or trying to reproduce issues locally, you can ask questions like 'show me all slow meme generations for users on Chrome on a mobile phone.'"